shoui520/shoui520.github.io/docs/routine.md

 Some you might not even be able to do until months or years down the line!

-Nevertheless I highly recommend you do them.
+Nevertheless, I highly recommend you do them.

 - Finish the entirety of Yotsubato volume 1
 - Finish the Core deck